Chapter 6.42

 F. Collection.

 1. Requirements for Vehicles.
-Collectors of solid waste who desire to haul over the streets of the City of Norco shall use a watertight vehicle provided with a tight cover and so operated as to prevent offensive odors escaping therefrom, and refuse from being blown, dropped or spilled.
+Collectors of solid waste who desire to haul over the streets of the City shall use a watertight vehicle provided with a tight cover and so operated as to prevent offensive odors escaping therefrom, and refuse from being blown, dropped or spilled.

 6.42.100 Rules and regulations.